 The PhD is a three-year full-time and five-year part-time programme.
 You research and write a thesis of a maximum of 100,000 words under the supervision of an academic team.
 Students participate in the vibrant seminar-culture of the School and have opportunities to meet and interact with researchers who lead major anthropological fields.

-The first year includes training in research methodology and, in the case of socio-cultural anthropology, in the art of writing ethnography.
+The first year includes training in research methodology and, in the case of social anthropology, in the art of writing ethnography.
 The remaining years involve field or library research and writing up.
 In general, you work closely with two supervisors throughout your research, although you have a committee of three (including your primary supervisor) overseeing your progress.

 We also offer a PhD in Ethnobiology